AngheloDeArroz/AngheloDeArroz/README.md

 ---

-### 🙋 About me
+### About me

-Full-stack developer currently deep in the AI space — RAG pipelines, autonomous agents, you name it.
-I build open source tools to support the programming community and make development more accessible and efficient.
+IT major in Network Technology, working across full-stack development and AI, including RAG pipelines and autonomous agents.
+I build open-source tools to learn and contribute to making development more accessible and practical.

 ---